bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		'1 is even

-Function types can be seen as a way to _abstract_ over functions.
+Function types can be seen as a way to _abstract_ over a functions and see it as a member of a _function familiy_.
 This kind of abstraction can also be made first class as operations will shortly show.

 ### Partial Application
 Another situation that results in function types is partial application of arguments of a function.
 Any number of arguments can be left out, each not applied one is indicated by the underscore `_` _wildcard_.

-		(Int b -> Int) inc = '1 + _
+		(Int -> Int) inc = '1 + _

 [^plus]: given `fn plus [+] ::` `Int a -> Int b -> Int`